NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2013-02-17-nano-syntax-highlighting.md

 ---
-layout: post
 title: "nano, Syntax Highlighting"
 date: 2013-02-17 01:27
-comments: true
 tags:
   - Console
   - FreeBSD
   - Funtoo
   - Gentoo
   - GNU
   - Linux
   - nano
   - Terminal
   - Unix
 ---

 [GNU nano](http://www.nano-editor.org/) is my favorite text editor while I'm on console.
 Although, it doesn't offer syntax highlighting by default, it comes with a decent set of syntax highlighting files.
 Usually, these files are exist in __/usr/local/share/nano__ or __/usr/share/nano__, depending on your distro's preference.
 You can enable syntax highlighting for your prefered language(s) by including related file(s) with __.nanorc__ extension in your __~/.nanorc__ file.